christianpaquin/c2pa-explorations/trust-lists/trust-lists.md

 Valid asset signed by trusted issuer: Christian Paquin
 ```

-## ToIP Trust Registries
+## Trust Registries

-Another option is to use [trust registries](https://trustoverip.github.io/tswg-trust-registry-protocol/) as defined by Trust over IP foundation.
+Another option is to use trust registries/directories, for example the one defined in [ToIP](https://trustoverip.github.io/tswg-trust-registry-protocol/).

 TODO: more details